 “Marcus.
 Come back here.
 Marcus!”

-He shut the door on his father’s ranting, encountering his servant boy on the other side of the door.
+He shut the door on his father’s ranting, encountering his

 “Geoffrey, Saddle my horse.
 Tonight we ride.”